 Unstitched stores unstitched fisheye files, and fisheye files can be post-processed with tools on the Mac.

-For professional photographers, Pilot offers a professional photo mode.
-You can adjust more parameters when taking photos.
+For professional photographers, Pilot offers a professional mode.
+You can adjust more parameters when taking photos and videos.

 Pro button in the upper left corner of the control area to turn the professional photo mode on and off.
-When the professional photo mode is turned on, ISO and EV can be adjusted in the preview.
+When the professional photo mode is turned on, ISO/EV/Stitching Reference can be adjusted in the preview.

 The HDR switch is directly above the preview.
 Tap